3dlg-hcvc/mirror3d/docs/user_instruction.md

 --input_txt [path to the txt file]
 ```

-Here, you should generate a txt file.
-Each line of the text file should have three components `[color image filename in coco json] [integer mask output path] [RGB mask output path]`
+You should generate a txt file.
+Each line of the text file should contain three components `[color image filename in coco json] [8-bit integer mask output path] [RGB mask output path]`

-- **STEP 2:**  Set up annotation environment: please run the following command to set up the environment:
+- **STEP 2:**  Set up annotation environment: please run the following command to set up the environment for annotation:

 ```python
 python annotation/plane_annotation/plane_annotation_tool.py \